WhereJuly/62-http-convenience-pack/readme.md

 ### Documentation

-The package is carefully documented.
-From the good-named identifiers in code, autocompletion, doc blocks with usage examples on enums, constants classes and methods to the detailed readme with use cases and modules API references.
+The package is carefully documented for comfortable developer experience.
+From the good-named identifiers in code, thought-out autocompletion with animated GIF [demo](#autocomplete-demo), hover-popup doc blocks with usage examples on enums, constants classes and methods to the detailed readme with use cases and the modules' API references.

 There is a [Discussion](https://github.com/WhereJuly/62-http-convenience-pack/discussions) for specific subjects and question.